 With the ability to filter your notifications by branch, the potential for very direct notifications goes up.
 You can start with a clean slate and delete the default.
 Then you can get very customized When you connect your Codeship Notification Center to Slack (or HipChat, Campfire, Grove, Flowdock), you can specify the exact channel to use.
 This can be utilized in several methods:

 Create a notification channel per project - If you have a long lived feature branch, you can have that branch notifications go to one channel.

-Create a production only channel - filter messages about the master branch (or production branch) into a channel used solely for the production environment.
+Create a production only channel - filter messages about the controller branch (or production branch) into a channel used solely for the production environment.